- Dutch Pay is Different in Korea

 Most Korean Guys will Escort you home

 While dating Korean guys, I’ve noticed that most would come all the way back to my station at the end of the date.
 What made this strange to me was that I did not live close by.
 What was even stranger was that they would walk me all the way to the door of my apartment.
 The very first time I was super nervous because I didn’t know how to tell him that he was not coming over…the date is over…I’m going home…nothing else is going to happen.
 However, as soon as we got to our door he said goodbye and left.
 So he genuinely wanted to see me at my door.
-It was the most stressful elevator ride of my life but in the end everything turned out alright.
+It was the most stressful elevator ride of my life but in the end, everything turned out alright.
 He just wanted to make sure I was taken home safely.

 Koreans Love to Text

 I am notorious for not being a good texter.
 Everyone that knows me knows that I am do not respond to texts in a timely manner.
 Even when it comes to my family, I’m terrible at texting back.
 However, while dating in Korea, I had to change that behavior.
 This is because Koreans text a lot.
-There have been times where if I did not reply or read a message but didn’t get a chance to reply, I will get a text message asking if something is wrong.
+There have been times when if I did not reply or read a message but didn’t get a chance to reply, I will get a text message asking if something is wrong.
 So I have learned from my mistakes and I now reply to every message that I read or I just don’t read it because then if you don’t read it then it’s fine because that way they will know you are busy.
 However, if you read it, you should probably reply otherwise they will get concerned for your safety.

 Couple Matching is a Thing